Table of Contents

 How People Describe This Pain Pattern

 People complain of pain under the shoulder blade that they can’t reach.
 It aches fairly constantly.
 It is a bothersome ache that they can’t shake.
 They may get temporary relief from a hot shower or exercise.
-Sometimes, it becomes so vague, unreachable, and constant that people do not consider it in their pain patterns anymore.
+Sometimes, it becomes so vague, unreachable, and constant that they just ignore it.
 When that happens, and this trigger point continues to worsen, people begin to complain about elbow and wrist pain.

 People may primarily complain about wrist pain as it bothers them when using a computer mouse.
 When I ask, They usually admit that they can’t reach the pain under the blade.
 Besides, it is a constant low-level ache, and they want to ignore it.
 They are focused on the wrist and are concerned about carpal tunnel.
 Moreover, this bothers them more sharply in their daily work. (there are several more common causes of wrist pain).

 The elbow pain is seldom the primary complaint, but it happens.
-I remember a few of these cases when I thought that it was so unusual that elbow pain was relieved by working this trigger point when they never complained of shoulder pain.
+I remember a few of these cases in the beginning years.
+After working, I thought it was so unusual that shoulder work relieved elbow pain.
+Strangely, they never complained of shoulder pain.

 How You Activate and Intensify This Pain Pattern

 This pattern becomes more active when the person reaches forward, and the shoulder-blade presses into the muscle as when reaching out while using the computer mouse or reaching out for the top of the steering wheel while driving.

 This muscle, like scalene muscles, is overused in our culture of leaning forward for long periods while using our neck and shoulder to breathe.
 Sitting like this retrains the breathing process, binds joints in the upper spine, and creates chronic patterns.
-The change in breathing makes other activities, like exercising or sitting at dinner, achy and painful because of the shift in posture-related breathing patterns.
+In addition, the change in breathing makes other activities, like exercising or sitting at dinner, achy and painful because of the shift in posture-related breathing patterns.